kyma-project/api-gateway/docs/user/tutorials/01-30-set-up-mtls-gateway.md

             `"""`
     ```

-    If the commands return the expected results, you have set up the mTLS gateway successfully.
+    If the commands return the expected results, you have set up the mTLS Gateway successfully.